Taking Kombucha for Gastritis: Yay or Nay?

-So, this high authority website recommended Kombucha for gastritis.
+So, there’s this high authority website that recommended Kombucha for gastritis.
 In fact, they said probiotics such as Kombucha could help manage gastritis and lessen the symptoms.
 Really?!

 Probiotics are good for gastritis and there is evidence that they may help with Helicobacter pylori (H. pylori) .
 H. pylori has been reported to cause an infection in the digestive tract, which can lead to gastritis or gastric ulcers .